q4artz/Maragi/README.md

-Project is a work in progress.
+Project is still a work in progress.